klahrich/chiefhustler/content/diary/investing-diary-0016.md

 Decile 1 represents value-weighted portfolios composed of future bottom 5-year performers.

-The "God" strategy is represented by the Decile 10.
+The "God" strategy is represented by the Decile 10 and has a CAGR of 29%.

+_Note: I was expecting "God" to have a far better CAGR than 29%!!
+I wonder if this is due to the universe being limited to the 500 largest firms..._

 ![god-cagr](/images/god-cagr.png)